hapax/hapax.github.io/assets/simple-physics.md

 (For the mathematically inclined, the details of the proof are spelt out in the <a href="#app-1">appendix</a>.)

+Remarkably, the scaling does not depend on the number of dimensions.
+It is just as true for an atom jiggling in three dimensions, a drunkard wandering a two-dimensional streetscape, or a virtual bacterium foraging in a 216-dimensional simulation.

 If a random walker moves with speed $v$, a step takes time
 $\tau = \ell/v$, so after time $t$ the walker tends to wander a distance